jofrysutanto/windsor-doc/docs/guides/basic.md

   - 'banner.acf.yaml'
 ```

-YAML files within `fields` are registered prior to `pages`, this let you prioritise some files by putting them in `fields` section.
+YAML files within `fields` are registered before `pages`, this lets you prioritise some files by putting them in `fields` section.
 For example, you might have a field group called `slider.acf.yaml` which is used for cloning; you should be registering this field under `fields`.

-Blueprints are unique feature in Windsor, which lets you re-use collection fields without sacrificing flexibility.
+Blueprints are a unique feature in Windsor, which lets you re-use collection fields without sacrificing flexibility.
 For more information, refer to [Blueprints](/blueprints) section.

 ## Fields